-- It is important that you put as much information into the referral form as possible so that it can be fully assessed. - For advice/guidance about concerns you can also contact the Prevent Police Team: 01392 225130 or The Cornwall Channel Chair Email: Prevent@cornwall.gov.uk - Alternatively, people can visit Counter Terrorism Policing's safeguarding website, https://actearly.uk/ or call the national police Prevent advice line on 0800 011 3764 to discuss any concerns.
+- It is important that you put as much information into the referral form as possible so that it can be fully assessed. - For advice/guidance about concerns you can also contact the Prevent Team: 01392 225130 or the Cornwall Channel Chair Email: prevent@cornwall.gov.uk - Alternatively, people can visit Counter Terrorism Policing's safeguarding website, https://actearly.co.uk or call the national policy Prevent advice line on 0800 011 3764 to discuss any concerns.